vabe0003/ECE4078_Lab_2025_H2/README.md

 ### Lab room 224, 16 Alliance

-You will not receive card access to room 224 outside of lab hours due to OH&S reasons.
-However, the teaching team might open up the labs during the busy weeks (ie. close to milestones/final demo) for you to use the space for testing your robots outside of classes during business hours.
-This will be communicated through the forums.
-We highly encourage you to get all the data you need during your allocated lab session, and to use the other existing arena spaces for testing.
+Card access requirement for room 224 has been removed, so you can freely enter/exit the space between 8am to 8pm on weekdays.
+As a general reminder - lab space access will be revoked if there are any issues we find in the room (ie. you shouldn't be eating/drinking in the labs).
+Please clean up after yourselves, and to not damage the equipment in the lab room.

 ### Hargrave library